 Low back pain (LBP) is among the leading worldwide causes of years lived with disability and induces a high economic burden.
 Studies from across the globe have documented higher prevalence of LBP in healthcare personnel compared with other occupations, the annual prevalence ranging from 45% to 77%.
 Several physical requirements related to work, such as lifting and transferring patients or working in awkward spine postures, are the major contributors to the high incidence of LBP and injury, and the risk of developing chronic LBP.
 Persistent LBP in healthcare personnel causes considerable functional and work disability, and is a strong risk factor for long-term sickness absence and dropout from profession at early stages of their career.

-We selected the biopsychosocial approach as the data gathering model of the study, while the results of former studies support this approach in the prevention chronic LBP.
-In addition to results on effectiveness of the interventions, we report cross-sectional and follow-up findings on pain, functioning and workability with emphasis on searching predictive factors.
+We selected the biopsychosocial approach as the data gathering model of the study, while the results of former studies support this approach in the prevention of chronic LBP.
+In addition to results on effectiveness of the interventions, we reported cross-sectional and follow-up findings on pain, functioning and workability with emphasis on searching predictive factors.

 - UKK Institute